 Princess Margaret was engaged twice, and both her engagement rings had rubies at their centre.
 Her husband, photographer Antony Armstrong-Jones, designed her ring to look like a rosebud, reflecting her middle name, Rose.
 The ring itself is a ruby surrounded by diamonds, thought to look a bit like this one, albeit slightly larger.

 Meghan, Duchess of Sussex

 Whilst Catherine’s ring is Diana’s, Meghan’s features diamonds taken from a brooch belonging to Harry’s beloved mother.
 This ring features a 3-carat cushion-cut diamond, which was ethically sourced in Botswana (a place the couple have frequented together).

 This centre stone is flanked by two diamonds from Diana’s brooch and set on a yellow-gold band.
 The ring was modified around the time of their first son’s birth to feature even more diamonds set around the band.

-Anne’s engagement ring is almost identical to this three-stone sapphire and diamond ring, circa 1940.
+Anne’s vintage engagement ring is almost identical to this three-stone sapphire and diamond ring, from our 1940s jewellery collection.
 The ring features a 2-carat cabochon-cut sapphire, with three small diamonds either side of it.
 It is a true 1970s style ring featuring an intriguing design – unique enough for royalty.

 Bizarrely enough, Victoria’s engagement ring was not the classic style one would see today.
 Her engagement ring was modelled as a serpent, twisting itself around her finger.
 Whilst this is strange by modern standards, in Victorian times the serpent represented wisdom, loyalty and commitment.
 This works perfectly for the symbolic nature of engagement.
 The ring was yellow gold, set with rubies, emeralds and diamonds.